CBT for Social Anxiety

 For example, thoughts of being embarrassed or failing at something.

-Cognitive behavioral therapy for social anxiety isn’t necessarily easy, as it requires daily practice to train your brain to think in a new way.
+Cognitive-behavioral therapy for social anxiety isn’t necessarily easy.
+It requires daily practice to train your brain to think in a new way.

 The central point that I would like to emphasize is that CBT can benefit your social anxiety if you are willing to put in the work.

-Awareness of Your Socially Anxious Thoughts
+Awareness of Your Thoughts

 And yet, even I was not totally aware of my thoughts or how they were affecting me.